mikelevins/delectus1/doc/storage.md

 - id: a UUID that identifies this particular list
 - type: the string `"delectus_list"`, identifying this object as a list
+- owner-id: a UUID that identifies the user account that owns the list
+- deleted: true if the user has marked the list for deletion; false otherwise
 - name: the name given by the user to this list
 - columns: an object containing descriptions of the list's columns
 - items: an object containing the list's items and their fields
-- owner-id: a UUID that identifies the user account that owns the list
-- deleted: true if the user has marked the list for deletion; false otherwise

 The id, type, and owner-id are immutable; they may not be changed.

-The user may edit the other fields at any time using the Delectus UI.
+The user may edit the other fields at any time using the Delectus application.

+##### `"deleted"`

+The `"deleted"` field contains either true or false: true if the user has marked the list for deletion; false otherwise.
+The user may mark or unmark a list at any time.

 ##### `"name"`